Tyler Johnson (basketball): Brooklyn Nets (2020–2021)

 On June 24, 2020, Johnson signed with the Brooklyn Nets.
 On November 27, he re-signed with the Nets.
 In 39 games played with Brooklyn, he averaged 5.4 points, 2 rebounds, and 1.2 assists in an average of 17 minutes per game.
 In the Nets' elimination from the NBA playoffs against the eventual champion Milwaukee Bucks, Johnson totalled 4 points, 2 rebounds, and 5 assists in a combined 22 minutes of action.
 Johnson won praise for his personality fit and work with the Nets second unit, but Brooklyn chose not to re-sign him in free agency.

 Philadelphia 76ers (2021–2022)

 On December 22, 2021, Johnson signed a 10-day contract with the Philadelphia 76ers, via the hardship exemption.
 He appeared in three games and averaged 3.7 points and 2.0 rebounds per game.

 San Antonio Spurs (2022)

 On January 6, 2022, Johnson signed a 10-day contract with the San Antonio Spurs.
 He appeared in three games, and averaged 2 points, 2 rebounds, and 1.7 assists per game for the Spurs.

 Brisbane Bullets (2022–2023)

 On July 30, 2022, Johnson signed with the Brisbane Bullets in Australia for the 2022–23 NBL season.

+Coaching career

+On June 11, 2026, Johnson was hired as an assistant coach and the director of player development for East Carolina University.